 This page contains my free utilities and tools for working with HL7 2.x data.
+HL7 is a set of standards for the exchange of electronic health information.

 The programs include an HL7 viewer/editor with features like anonymization and diff, a tool for analysis and transformation of messages that has its own easy-to-use scripting language, a TCP/IP transmitter/receiver service, and a bulk message sorting utility.